thuonguyenvan/PBL1-Predicting-Sales-Revenue-by-Using-Neural-Networks/README.md

-# PBL1-Predicting Sales Revenue by Using Artificial Neural
+# PBL1-Predicting Sales Revenue by Using Neural Networks